kieva290/Springboot-microservices/README.md

 -Sleuth work in collaboration with zipking to allow the microservices to send log-tracing to zipkin server

--cloud-config: extenalize and centralize all the micro-services configurations
+-cloud-config: externalize and centralize all the micro-services configurations

 -hystrix-dashboard a service that controls the interaction between microservices to provide latency and fault tolerance, this allows the micro-services to be resilient,